 - 1/2 cup creamy peanut butter

-- Prepare a 9 by 13 inch pan (very helpful if the pan has straight sides) by lining it with parchment paper, leaving the two long edges a bit long so that it can be used to remove the bars from the pan later.
+- Prepare a 9 by 13 inch pan (very helpful if the pan has straight sides, like this one) by lining it with parchment paper, leaving the two long edges a bit long so that it can be used to remove the bars from the pan later.
 Spray the parchment and sides of the pan with nonstick spray.

 - Cover the bottom of the pan with the first layer of crackers on top of the parchment.
 Cut the crackers to fit as needed.
 I used five rows of six crackers, which covered my pan perfectly.

 - In a medium sized heavy bottomed pan, melt butter, brown sugar, graham cracker crumbs, and heavy cream together over medium heat, stirring constantly.

 - Bring the mixture to a boil, continuing to stir, and boil for 7 minutes.